-SAML 2.0 is a relatively flexible and generic specification, which allows it be used in many different scenarios and use cases, but also comes with a certain level of complexity.
+SAML 2.0 is a relatively flexible and generic specification, which allows it be used in many different scenarios and use cases.
+It comes with a certain level of complexity.

-The SAML 2.0 specification is broken down into four documents:
+The SAML 2.0 specification is described in four documents: